gopher-lab/gopher-updater/README.md

 `POLL_INTERVAL` - How long to wait between Cosmos chain polls, in Golang Duration format.
 The default is `1m`.

+`DRY_RUN` - If set to `true`, the application will not perform any retagging operations on DockerHub.
+Instead, it will log the actions it would have taken.
+This is useful for testing and validation.
+Default is `false`.

 `HTTP_PORT` - The port on which to expose health, metrics, and profiling endpoints.
 Default is `8080`.

 ## Observability

 The service exposes several endpoints for monitoring and debugging:
 *   `GET /healthz`: A liveness probe that returns `200 OK` if the service is running.
 *   `GET /readyz`: A readiness probe that returns `200 OK` if the service can connect to both the Cosmos chain and DockerHub.
 Otherwise, it returns `503 Service Unavailable`.
 *   `GET /metrics`: Exposes Prometheus metrics for monitoring.